-Members of Front Range Fire Rescue are committed to providing the highest quality service to the citizens and guests of the District.
-The vision that drives all members to continually strive to embrace the concept of continuous improvement and deliver the best citizen service possible is this:
+Front Range Fire Rescue members are committed to providing the highest quality service to the citizens and guests of the district.
+The vision that drives all members to continually strive to embrace the concept of continuous improvement and deliver the best citizen service possible is:

-To further evolve a culture and a structure that outlasts us and that meets and exceeds the District's anticipated growth.
+To progress a culture that adapts to change and to develop an organization that outlasts the individual members.
+To meet and exceed the growth and changes in the district.
 To be recognized by our citizens and external stakeholders as an outstanding public service agency.
 To be an "employer of choice" for our current and future members.